FraytoolsDocumentation/Collaborative-Fraytools-Documentation/docs/index.md

-# Welcome to MkDocs
+# Welcome

-For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+Welcome to the mkdoc documentation !
+Fell free to contribute at https://github.com/FraytoolsDocumentation/docs

-## Commands
+## To DO

+- Import tutorials
+- Import API Reference
-* `mkdocs new [dir-name]` - Create a new project.
+- Create a guide to contribute
-* `mkdocs serve` - Start the live-reloading docs server.
-* `mkdocs build` - Build the documentation site.
-* `mkdocs -h` - Print help message and exit.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.